Zorganon/sort_challenge/readme.txt

 		ADD : myBox.addRecipe("pipe|delimited|recipe|string")
 		SORT : myBox.sortRecipes(attribute) - attribute can be 'name', 'category', 'cooktime', or 'servings'

-To run the tests
+To run the tests once the app is running:
 	$ ruby './recipe_tests.rb'

 Browser views:
-	Once the app is running, you can navigate to:
+	Once the app is running, you can navigate to: http://localhost:8080/recipes - this page has buttons for a few options, otherwise check the

-		1. localhost:8080/get_recipes - reads in recipes and redirects to /recipes to display them.

-		2. localhost:8080/output/:id - where :id is 1, 2, or 3
-			This sorts the list by:
-				1. Category then Name
-				2. Cooktime
-				3. Servings, Cooktime
+		'/get_recipes'
+		'/empty'
+		'/output/:id' 				(id can be [1,2,3])
+		'/recipes'
+		'/recipes/:attribute'		(attr can be 'name', 'category', 'cooktime', 'servings') '/recipes/only/:category'